infominer33/infominer33.github.io/_posts/2019-11-19-infohub-updates.md

 It's time to move forward.
 I'd like to say I'm moving to 100% sovereign solutions, However, I'm not quite there yet.
 I have no definite answers, except that I'll be restructuring this information into markdown and then structured data.

-I'm just getting to know google sheets, and decided I should get to know the GSuite a litte better while searching for a resonable replacement.
+I'm just getting to know google sheets, and decided I should get to know the GSuite a little better while searching for a reasonable replacement.

 Spreadsheets are extensible, and make an ideal stepping stone between unordered lists and a variety of applications.